vyzvam/PubSubSample/README.md

 ## Summary
 This demonstration is done in c# and does not use external components.
+To view the simple demo, please checkout to the dev-01-simple branch.

 * These codes were developed on a windows 10 machine using visual studio 2017.